 In accordance with the external framework and in order to increase the effectiveness of the board work, the Board of Directors has established separate working committees to assist the Board in preparing matters, belonging to the competence of the Board and to decide in matters delegated by the Board.
 The duties of the Board Committees, as well as working procedures, are defined in the Charter.
 Each Committee regularly reports on its work to the Board.

-The Board has three committees: the Board Audit Committee (BAC), the Board Risk Committee (BRIC) and the Board Remuneration Committee (BRC).
+The Board has four committees: the Board Audit Committee (BAC), the Board Risk Committee (BRIC), the Board Remuneration Committee (BRC) and the Board Operations and Compliance Committee (BOCC).

 The Board Audit Committee

 Members of the BAC are Sarah Russell (chairman) and Pernille Erenbjerg.
-Generally, the Group Chief Audit Executive (CAE), the Group Chief Operating Officer (COO) and Deputy Group CEO as well as the Group Chief Financial Officer (CFO) are present at meetings and are entitled to participate in discussions, but not in decisions.
+Generally, the Group Chief Audit Executive (CAE) and the Group Chief Financial Officer (CFO) are present at meetings and are entitled to participate in discussions, but not in decisions.

 The majority of the members of the BAC are to be independent of the Nordea Group and its executive management.
 At least one of the committee members who is independent of the Nordea Group and its executive management must also be independent of the Company’s major shareholders and have competence in accounting and/or auditing.
 None of the members of the BAC may be employed by the Nordea Group.
 The chairman of the BAC shall be appointed by its members and be independent of the Nordea Group, its executive management and the Company’s major shareholders as well as not be the chair of the Board of Directors or of any other board committee.
 Nordea follows the legal requirement as well as complies with the Code.

 For more information on independence of the board members.